The Source School

 Mars Hill

-To better understand students’ needs, Mars Hill school administration worked with Cortico and Jennifer Chace to provide the opportunity for students to participate in recorded small-group dialogue sessions.
+Inspired by the work at Freeport, Mars Hill school administration worked with Cortico and Jennifer Chace to provide the opportunity for students to participate in recorded small-group dialogue sessions.
 The conversations were facilitated by nine seniors who led their peers from every grade level in sharing their experiences.

 “We created a culture of listening.
 The hope is that we established a school culture that has a willingness to always adapt and keep improving.
 It’ll never be perfect but having this process sets us up to have a strong school community.”